5.2 The influence of generational traits on communication

-In the video below, contributors discuss how to value diversity and create more inclusive workplaces.
+In the video below, contributors share their insights to working across generations and how you can build more inclusive workplaces.